-Varadero is Cuba’s biggest resort area but its beautiful beaches are absolutely free!
-Find out how to experience Varadero on a budget & judge for yourself if it really is the best beach in Cuba…
+Varadero beach is Cuba’s biggest resort area but there are other things to do in Varadero – find out how to experience it all on a budget & judge for yourself if it really is the best beach in Cuba…

-A long, thin slice of paradise off the northern tip of Santa Marta, Varadero’s 20km of sand & beach may run unbroken but to us here at DIY Travel HQ, it’s certainly not unsegregated.
+A long, thin slice of paradise off the northern tip of Santa Marta, Varadero beach is 20km of sand & sea.
+It may run unbroken but to us here at DIY Travel HQ, it’s certainly not unsegregated.

 Varadero beach is divided into 2 distinct sections, the west & the east.

 On the western end lies downtown Varadero, with a mixture of local residents, day-trippers & Cuban holiday-makers.
 It’s a prosperous side of Cuba though far from the reality of almost every other city in the country.

 The main street, Avenida 1, is lined with things to do in Varadero: cafes, bars & restaurants, all in CUC prices.
 The casa particulares & hotels here cater to Cubans & perhaps the odd independent budget traveller… if you’re looking for Varadero on a budget, this is the area to be in.

 You can also find other handy tips in our Cuba Budget Travel guide.

-Moving into the eastern side of the beach, the clientele begins to look markedly different.
+Moving into the eastern side of Varadero beach, the clientele begins to look markedly different.
 The mega resorts start popping up, catered to foreigners who fly in & out from all around the world, especially Europe & Canada.

 The further east you go, the more exclusive the resorts & guests.